LOADING ...

 She leapt over the mongrel and had just enough time to some

-Provisions and some tape, before lunged.
+Provisions and some tape, mike lunged.

 ran barefoot into the elevator, panting.